iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 > Excellent care, easy access and didn't have to miss work<br> :date: __2021-07-14 19:44:31__

 > Total lifesaver!<br> :date: __2021-07-14 07:45:51__

-> Love this app<br> :date: __2021-07-13 14:16:57__

-> I have never used the app before.
-The first time.
-They are very friendly and easy and fast.
-I love it.<br> :date: __2021-07-13 13:16:01__

-> Easy, convenient, and fast access to doctors to treat minor illnesses.
-I wish I had access to my own primary care doctor in this manner.
-Takes the anxiety, commute, and hassle to sit in the office.<br> :date: __2021-07-11 17:05:12__

-> So far I like this app because I can get the help any time during the day or night the doctors are very good and help you with any concern.<br> :date: __2021-07-08 14:14:10__

-> Great Dr in a major time of need!
-Very polite!
-Thank you!!<br> :date: __2021-07-05 17:54:53__